Andrew Dominik

 Andrew Dominik (born 7 October 1967) is an Australian film director and screenwriter.
-He has directed the crime film Chopper (2000), the Western drama film The Assassination of Jesse James by the Coward Robert Ford (2007), the neo-noir crime film Killing Them Softly (2012), and the biographical psychological drama Blonde (2022).
+He has directed the crime film Chopper (2000) for which he won the AACTA Award for Best Direction, the Western drama film The Assassination of Jesse James by the Coward Robert Ford (2007), the neo-noir crime film Killing Them Softly (2012), and the biographical psychological drama Blonde (2022).
 He has also directed the documentary film One More Time with Feeling (2016) and two episodes of the Netflix series Mindhunter in 2019.

 Early life and career

 Born in Wellington, New Zealand, Andrew Dominik has lived in Australia since he was two years old.
 He graduated from Melbourne's Swinburne Film School in 1988.

 In the early 1990s, Dominik began collaborating with Australian film producer Michele Bennett on music videos and commercials in Sydney.